 - Microsoft raised Pro from $10 to $14 per user in April 2025, and Premium Per User from $20 to $24.
 Worth knowing before budget conversations

 Power BI is the pragmatic call when your company is already inside Microsoft 365.
-1,546 G2 reviews average 4.5/5, the highest rating in this guide at scale.
+1,630 G2 reviews average 4.5/5, the highest rating in this guide at scale.
 The pricing math is genuinely favorable for Microsoft shops.
 A 50-person team all on Pro comes to $700/mo, which is half what the equivalent Tableau Explorer count costs.
-Power BI consulting firm EPC Group’s 2026 licensing guide notes the April 2025 price increase and confirms PPU at $24/user/mo for the advanced-feature tier.
+Microsoft’s own Power BI pricing page lists Pro at $14/user/mo and Premium Per User at $24/user/mo, the prices that took effect with the April 2025 increase.
 If you’re not in the Microsoft ecosystem, the DAX learning curve and the SharePoint-native sharing model become friction points that other tools don’t have.

 Pricing breakdown